How to Install Atom Text Editor in Linux?

 3. Install using PPA (32-bit Linux Users):

-For 32-bit Debain Linux users, they can install atom via PPA.
+For 32-bit Debian Linux users, they can install atom via PPA.
 PPA is Personal Package Archive which allows developers to create the repository and distribute the software.

 We can install atom using the following commands: